bobby-brennan/kubernetes-infra/README.md

 * CPU and memory resources can be tightly controlled
 * High degree of separation between different applications
 * Infrastructure-as-code makes deployments highly reproducible and easy to reason about
-* Self-healing infrastructure helps reduce operational costs
+* Self-healing infrastructure reduces operational toil

 #### How to use this repository
+I've used two methods for hosting a cluster:
+* **KIND running on a single machine**.
+This is good for prototyping, but it was painful long-term.
+* **A managed cluster on DigitalOcean**.
+This has been a much better experience.
+Unfortunately restoring data from backups is currently difficult/incomplete.

 Setup takes a few steps:
+* For a DigitalOcean or other managed cluster
+  * Provision the cluster
+  * Install the utilities
+  * Point your domain to the managed load balancer
+* For single-machine clusters w/ KIND:
   * Provision a new machine (e.g. an EC2 instance)
   * Point your domain to the machine
   * Start the KIND cluster
 * Set up automated backups
 * Install apps!

 #### Requirements
-On EC2, a `t2.medium` is recommended, but it seems to work on a `t2.small` as well, which run for ~$30/month and ~$15/month respectively.
+For a single machine on EC2, a `t2.medium` is recommended, but it seems to work on a `t2.small` as well, which run for ~$30/month and ~$15/month respectively.

+On DigitalOcean, a cluster with two $10/mo nodes seems to work well.

 This has been tested using Ubuntu 18.04, but other operating systems should work

 #### Dependencies
-We use KIND (Kubernetes in Docker) to run the cluster.
-You'll need to have [Docker installed](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)
+If you plan on using a single-machine cluster, you'll need KIND (Kubernetes in Docker) to run the cluster.
+You'll need to have
+[Docker installed](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04)
 ```
 curl -Lo ./kind https://github.com/kubernetes-sigs/kind/releases/download/v0.6.0/kind-$(uname)-amd64